c1b3rt00lk1t/c1b3rt00lk1t/README.md

 - **Document Tag Manager**
 PWA · JAVASCRIPT · REACT · FIREBASE · CYPRESS
 Stats: *3950+ lines of code, 300+ commits*
-Backend PWA to classify pdf documents with tags and upload them in order to be accessed form across an organization.
+Desktop PWA to classify pdf documents with tags and upload them in order to be accessed form across an organization.
 A working demo of the app, the code and technical details can be checked <a href="https://github.com/c1b3rt00lk1t/press-uploader-prototype/">here</a>.

 - **Press Reader**